-- 6.28 In discussing the natural environment and biodiversity context, the SALP confirms that: - "the Council will continue to work with Natural England and developers to secure and implement mitigation measures to influence recreation in the region.
-These will be either onsite or offsite, proportionate to the type, scale, and location of development in the plan such that these measures contribute to the strategy set out in the natural greenspace study". - 6.29 Links are also provided in the SALP's allocation policies to the general principles and various specific features of the mitigation and monitoring strategy set out in the Accessible Natural Greenspace Study.
-These are summarised in Table 6.1 for policies which allocate residential development to settlements falling within 7.5 km of the non-farmland areas of Breckland SPA. - 6.30 It is judged that the mitigation offered by policies to provide and enhance open space and rights of ways networks and the linkage of these to a coherent Recreation Mitigation and Monitoring Strategy set out in the Accessible Natural Greenspace study is sufficient to avoid likely significant effects due to recreation pressure on any European site, including Breckland SPA.
+- 6.32 In discussing the natural environment and biodiversity context, the SALP confirms that: - "the Council will continue to work with Natural England and developers to secure and implement mitigation measures to influence recreation in the region.
+These will be either onsite or offsite, proportionate to the type, scale, and location of development in the plan such that these measures contribute to the strategy set out in the natural greenspace study". - 6.33 Links are also provided in the SALP's allocation policies to the general principles and various specific features of the mitigation and monitoring strategy set out in the Accessible Natural Greenspace Study.
+These are summarised in Table 6.1 for policies which allocate residential development to settlements falling within 7.5 km of the non-farmland areas of Breckland SPA. - 6.34 There is also mitigation within the SALP to address site-specific pressure on farmland areas of Breckland SPA adjacent to the relevant allocated sites.
+This is also summarised in Table 6.1. - 6.35 It is judged that the mitigation offered by policies to provide and enhance open space and rights of ways networks and the linkage of these to a coherent Recreation Mitigation and Monitoring Strategy set out in the Accessible Natural Greenspace study is sufficient to avoid likely significant effects due to recreation pressure on any European site, including Breckland SPA.